Nynros/InternetSecurity/README.txt

-Settings -> Leo -> Delete all Leo AI conversation data -> ok Settings -> Autofill and passwords -> Password Manager -> Settings -> Offer to save passwords and passkeys -> Disable Settings -> Autofill and passwords -> Password Manager -> Settings -> Sign in automatically -> Disable Settings -> Autofill and passwords -> Payment methods -> Disable all Useful Extensions -> Proton Pass: Free Password Manager (if you're using ProtonPass) - https://shorturl.at/XmdJZ Restart the Brave-Browser and check your changed settings
+Settings -> Leo -> Delete all Leo AI conversation data -> ok Settings -> Autofill and passwords -> Password Manager -> Settings -> Offer to save passwords and passkeys -> Disable Settings -> Autofill and passwords -> Password Manager -> Settings -> Sign in automatically -> Disable Settings -> Privacy and security -> Data collection -> Disable all Settings -> Autofill and passwords -> Payment methods -> Disable all

+Useful Extensions -> Proton Pass: Free Password Manager (if you're using ProtonPass) - https://shorturl.at/XmdJZ Restart the Brave-Browser and check your changed settings